coconut-xr/co-share/examples/content/consistent.md

 # Consistent Example

 We synchronize a ball that bounces off walls.
 All clients can invert the direction.
-This example is very tricky because you can not lock the ball to one player.
+This example is tricky because you can not lock the ball to one player.
-The simplest solution would be let the server execute the inversion and confirm it to the client.
-However, this is slow and we want **client side prediction** and **lag-compensation**.
+The simplest solution would let the server execute the inversion and confirm it to the client.
+However, this is slow, and we want **client-side prediction** and **lag-compensation**.
-We use the library [co-consistent](https://github.com/cocoss-org/co-consistent) and it's concept of _extrapolatable states_ to assure consistent behaviour at all paricipants.
+We use the library [co-consistent](https://github.com/cocoss-org/co-consistent) and its concept of _extrapolatable states_ to assure consistent behaviour at all participants.
 After calculating a consistent state on all clients, we applied a **smoothing layer** to have a good UX even when lagging.
 Our example provides a button to disable this smoothing at each client.

 You can test the correctness even when changing or randomizing the simulated **latency**.